MarynaShavlak/dev-interview-hub/src/features/AuthByUsername/lib/hooks/useSignInForm/README.md

-#  `useLoginForm` Hook
+#  `useSignInForm` Hook

-The `useLoginForm` hook is a custom React hook that manages the state and actions for a login form.
+The `useSignInForm` hook is a custom React hook that manages the state and actions for a login form.
 It integrates with Redux to handle username and password changes, perform login operations, and manage the loading state and potential errors during the login process.

 ## Parameters
 -  `onSuccess`(`() => void`):  A callback function that is executed upon successful login.
 This function can be used to trigger any post-login actions, such as redirecting the user or updating the UI.